boazbk/tcs/lec_02_representation.md

 ### Advanced note: beyond computing functions

 Functions capture quite a lot of computational tasks, but one can consider more general settings as well.
+For starters, we can and will talk about _partial_ functions, that are not defined on all inputs.
+When computing a partial function, we only need to worry about the inputs on which the function is defined.
+Another way to say it is that we can design an algorithm for a partial function $F$ under the assumption that someone "promised" us that all inputs $x$ would be such that $F(x)$ is defined (as otherwise we don't care about the result).
+Hence such tasks are also known as _promise problems_.

-One generalization is to consider _relations_ that may have more than one possible admissible output.
+Another generalization is to consider _relations_ that may have more than one possible admissible output.
-For example, a set of equations might have more than one solution.
+For example, consider the task of finding any solution for a given set of equation.
-A _relation_ $R$ maps a string $x\in \{0,1\}^*$ into a _set of strings_ $R(x)$ (for example, $x$ might describe a set of equations, in whihc case  $R(x)$ would correspond to  the set of all solutions to $x$).
+A _relation_ $R$ maps a string $x\in \{0,1\}^*$ into a _set of strings_ $R(x)$ (for example, $x$ might describe a set of equations, in which case  $R(x)$ would correspond to  the set of all solutions to $x$).
 We can also identify a relation $R$ with the set of pairs of strings $(x,y)$ where $y\in R(x)$.
 A computational process solves a relation if for every $x\in \{0,1\}^*$, it outputs some string $y\in R(x)$.

-We can also consider _interactive_ computational tasks, such as finding good strategy in a game, etc..
+Later on in this course we will consider even more general tasks, including  _interactive_  tasks, such as finding good strategy in a game, tasks defined using probabilistic notions, and others.

-Last but not least, our focus on the moment is on finding algorithms that correctly compute a function $F$ on _every_ input $x$.
-This is sometimes known as _worst case analysis_.
-We can also try to study algorithms that succeed on "typical" or "most" inputs, which is sometimes known as _average case complexity_.
-This is often a more appropriate model in various data analysis and machine learning applications, though formalizing the notion of "typical" is highly non trivial.

-We will consider various such generalizations later on in this course.
-However, in the first several few lectures we will focus on the task of computing a function, and often even a _Boolean_ function, that has only a single bit of output.
+However, for much of this course we will focus on the task of computing a function, and often even a _Boolean_ function, that has only a single bit of output.
 It turns out that a great deal of the theory of computation can be studied in the context of this task, and the insights  learned are applicable in the more general settings.

-### Terminology

-Different texts on the theory of computation use somewhat different terminology to describe computational tasks.
-As mentioned above, computing a _Boolean_ (i.e., with $0/1$ output) function $F:\{0,1\}^* \rightarrow \{0,1\}$ amounts to solving a YES/NO problem of whether $F(x)=0$ or $F(x)=1$.
-Hence this task is also known as a _decision problem_.
-We can identify a Boolean function $F$ with the set $L =  \{ x : F(x)=1 \}$ of the inputs on which it outputs $1$.
-For historical reasons, such sets are often known as _languages_, and hence some texts use the term "deciding a language" for the task of computing a Boolean function.
-We will not use this terminology in this course.

-If $F$ is a _partial_ function, then computing $F$ amounts to solving the decision problem only on the inputs $x$ for which $F$ is defined.
-One way to think of this is that the algorithm is "promised" that its input $x$ is such that $F$ is defined on it (and if the promise is violated then the algorithm need not provide any guarantees on the output).
-For this reason, computing a partial function $F$ is sometimes known as solving a _promise problem_.

 ## Lecture summary

 * We can represent essentially every object we want to compute on using binary strings.

 * A representation scheme for a set of objects $\mathcal{O}$ is a one-to-one map  from $\mathcal{O}$ to $\{0,1\}^*$.

 * A basic computational task is the task of _computing a function_ $F:\{0,1\}^* \rightarrow \{0,1\}^*$.
 This encompasses not just arithmetical computations such as multiplication, factoring, etc. but a great many other tasks arising in areas as diverse as scientific computing, artificial intelligence, image processing, data mining and many many more.

 * We will study the question of finding (or at least giving bounds on) what is the _best_ algorithm for  computing $F$ for various interesting functions $F$.

 ## Exercises